PixarAnimationStudios/chook/README.md

   event.logger.error "This line appears in the log if the level is error, warn, info, or debug" end
 ```

+If you want to log an exeption with its backtrace, you can pass the entire exception to the
+event loggers  'log_exception' method:  `event.logger.log_exception exception`

 Log entries written through event objects are preceded with 'Event *event_id*'  where *event_id* is
 an internal ID number for the specific even that wrote the entry.